Birdchain/whitepaper-business/README.md

   <img alt="Vertex" src="https://github.com/Birdchain/whitepaper-business/blob/master/WP%20images/BirdChain-Whitepaper-Vertex.png">
 </p>

 Birdchain is a decentralized application (Dapp) similar to instant messenger.
 The big difference is Birdchain will allow its users to make a monthly passive and active income.
-Simultaneously, Birdchain will provide companies with higher quality and better-priced services: A2P SMS distribution, content engagement, personal data marketplace and others.
-The main goal of the Birdchain app is to create internal economics, where its users can earn, transfer (to exchanges), or spend their BIRD tokens, without leaving the app.
+Simultaneously, Birdchain will provide companies with higher quality and better-priced services: A2P SMS distribution, content engagement, and others.

+One of the key features of Birdchain is that the app will allow its users to "sell" their unused SMS for BIRD tokens.
+These texts will be used by companies like Google, WesternUnion, Facebook, and many others, to deliver transactional messages.
+Transactional messages are expected by the end receiver.
+As these messages will be send automatically in the background of the app, it will offer app users passive income.

+The other key feature - P2P advertising.
+The idea is quite simple: users get rewarded in BIRD tokens for receiving rich media messages from businesses.
+The receiver can get additional, bigger reward when they share it with people who might be interested in it.
+This feature will allow Birdchain exploit possibilities of promotional (unexpected) messages to increase usability and demand for BIRD token.
+This service will require some user interaction, thus it will help creating active mean of earnings.

 All features of the Birdchain create strong BIRD token.
 It stands out with low initial cost and token flexibility as a unique currency with favourable viability.

 The official app presentation is planned at the Mobile World Congress in Barcelona in 2019.

-In short:
-1) Birdchain is DApp that rewards;
-2) The intelligent features system creates internal economics and allows people to earn and spend crytocurrency on the app;
-3) Dapps are the future of the blockchain.
-Everyone at the moment invests in protocols, rather than actual applications.
-A comparison: whether to invest in HTML protocol or an Uber app?

-**Join the ICO with the potential of real adaptability!**
+**Join the ICO with the potential of real-world adaptability!**

 # Established business